YU-Zhejian/art_modern/docs/Install.md

 Whether to use alternative high-performance `malloc`/`free` implementations like mi-malloc or jemalloc.
 Using those implementations can improve the performance of the program but slightly increase memory consumptions.

-- **`AUTO` (DEFAULT): Will use mi-malloc and then jemalloc if possible.**
+- **`AUTO` (DEFAULT): Will use jemalloc and then mi-malloc if possible.**
+- `JEMALLOC`: Find and use jemalloc, and fail if not found.
 - `MIMALLOC`: Find and use mi-malloc, and fail if not found.
-- `JEMALLOC`: Find and use jemalloc, and fail if not found.
 - `NOP`: Will not use alternative `malloc`/`free` implementations.
 I.e., use the system-provided `malloc`/`free` implementations.

 ## `USE_CCACHE`

 Whether to use [ccache](https://ccache.dev/) to speed up the compilation process.
-Howevwer, it may not work on some systems.
+However, it may not work on some systems.

 - **`OFF` (DEFAULT): Will not use ccache.**
 - `ON`: Will use ccache if available.